tomhoogenboom/webpack-boilerplate/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites
 To run the application on your local machine you need to have [Node.js](https://nodejs.org/) installed.
 It is also required to have [Yarn](https://yarnpkg.com) installed globally.